We can all get rid of panic attacks forever. I am going to tell you how.

-Immediately afterwards, the person on the first fear adds additional fear in the way that he /she thinks the following:
+Immediately afterwards, the person on the first fear adds additional fear in the way that they think the following:

 “Oh no, here we go again!
 Not again, that is happening to me again!
 I cannot take this anymore!
 Sure I’ll make a fool of myself in front of people, so it is better to run away somewhere I’m sure.
 Quickly let me get out of here.
 Quickly, quickly, quickly!”

 With every “quickly”, a person is adding a stronger and stronger admixture of additional fear, panic is becoming stronger and stronger.
-The person is now 100% sure that if something is not done soon , something bad will certainly happen , he/she will fall or he/she will make a fool of himself/herself or he/she will go insane and will not know what he’ll/she’ll be doing etc.
+The person is now 100% sure that if something is not done soon, something bad will certainly happen, they will fall or they will make a fool of them self or they will go insane and will not know what they’ll be doing etc.

 Do you recognize yourself in this?
 Do you see yourself creating panic and fear?

-Moving on … The person is now in full-blown panic and is confident that he/she can no longer think clearly and rationally and can’t behave calmly.
-Because he/she wants to as soon as possible “avoid” the risk of going somewhere to a quiet place.
+Moving on … The person is now in full-blown panic and is confident that they can no longer think clearly and rationally and can’t behave calmly.
+They want to as soon as possible “avoid” the risk of going somewhere to a quiet place.